manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 We present an enterprise large language model  (LLM) system that could be deployed by healthcare practitioners for knowledge discovery, project assistance, and  healthcare topic aggregation.
 The LLM system features a user interface (UI) that is similar to the ChatGPT UI through which healthcare professionals can interact with, and query their own data warehoused as vector embeddings in a vector database (Pinecone).

-The system imploy the use of: Langchain, OpenAIEmbeddings, an LLM model (**gpt-4**),  and Pinecone vector database to convert enterprise healthcare data into vector embeddings using OpenAIEmbeddings.
-The vector embeddings are stored in a Pinecone Cloud vector database.
-Streamlit is used to provide a friendly UI through which healthcare practitioners can interact with their vectorised enterprise datasets.
+### The system is composed of the following core components:

+LangChain – Manages orchestration and workflow across the system components.

+OpenAIEmbeddings – Converts enterprise healthcare data into high-dimensional vector representations.

+GPT-4 (LLM) – Provides reasoning, natural language understanding, and advanced query handling.

+Pinecone Vector Database – Stores and indexes embeddings in the cloud to enable efficient similarity search and retrieval.

+Streamlit User Interface – Delivers an interactive, user-friendly frontend through which healthcare practitioners can query and analyze their vectorized enterprise datasets.

 Prometheus time series database and Grafana are used as overall system performance monitoring tools.